who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 longshot --bam $LRS_bam --ref $ref --out SNVs/LRS_SNVs.vcf
 ```

 *Note:* This step will take ~18min!!
-Feel free to grab a coffee, ask questions or continue to the [next section]{svcalling} in a different Terminal window - you can always come back later :-)
+Feel free to grab a coffee, ask questions or continue to the [next section]{#svcalling} in a different Terminal window - you can always come back later :-)

 ...